 Any changes to your horse’s diet should be made slowly.
 Speak to a nutritionist, helpline and/or your vet to work out what the best route of action would be for your horse.

-Stabling the horse and preventing them from having access to grass is the only to ensure you have complete control over what they are eating.
-This may be necessary in the short term to achieve weight loss, assuming they are overweight, and then longer term you can gradually reintroduce some time in the paddock.
+Stabling the horse and preventing them from having access to grass is the only way to ensure you have complete control over what they are eating when suffering from laminitis.
+This also may be necessary in the short term to help prevent and/or manage laminitis, but it is also recommended to achieve weight loss.

 Regular hoof trimming